refinedev/refine/documentation/tutorial/routing/inferring-parameters/react-router/index.md

 Now we've learned about the `useNavigation` hook and how to handle navigation with Refine.
 In this step, we'll be updating components to benefit from the parameter inference of Refine.

-Refine when integrated with a router provider, infers the parameters from the route definitions and uses them in its hooks and components.
-This way, you don't need to pass the `resource`, `id` and `action` parameters to the hooks and components manually.
+When integrated with a router provider, Refine infers the parameters from route definitions and incorporates them into its hooks and components, eliminating the need for manual passing of `resource`, `id` and `action` parameters.

 :::tip